 Stains, mould or discolouration

-If you find a stain on your roof in a circle, there’s a good chance this is due to water leaking through your roof.
+If you find a circular stain on your ceiling, it’s a sign that water is leaking through your roof.
 Stains aren’t always visible and can sometimes be hard to spot.
 If the stain is new, growing in size or looks moist or is moist to touch (try putting a piece of paper towel up to it to see if it becomes damp) that’s usually a surefire sign you’ve got a leak of some sort.

 If there’s a drip or you can hear a drip, it’s not always automatically going to be your tap.
 Obviously this is hard to hear during rain or storms, but sometimes water can pool on your roof and cause drips to happen.
-Drips aren’t always going to happen from the ceiling either.
+Drips won’t always come from the ceiling either.
 Often water will drip and make its way down walls causing moisture trails.
 Sometimes these drips or leaks can be caused by a buildup in water from a blockage or a tile that’s moved.

 Spots on the eaves

 Water doesn’t always make its way inside.
 Sometimes you need to do an external check of your home to make sure water isn’t getting into your eaves and making its way down the outside of your home.
-Murphy’s law tell us that if there’s a leak that’s leading to water dripping down the outside of your home, it’s likely to be in an area that you don’t check all that often so it’s a good idea to check everywhere.
+If there’s a leak that’s leading to water dripping down the outside of your home, it’s likely to be in an area that you don’t check all that often so it’s a good idea to check everywhere.

 Debris in your downpipes